ivyleavedtoadflax/R_notes/README.md

 [![Build Status](https://travis-ci.org/ivyleavedtoadflax/R_notes.svg?branch=master)](https://travis-ci.org/ivyleavedtoadflax/R_notes)

+**The repo is now being maintained at <https://github.com/machinegurning/Rcourse>.
+This repo is retained to ensure legacy links can still be fulfilled.
+Note that the new course is being hosted at <http://course.machinegurning.com>.**

 # README

 Originally this repo was home to the notes produced for a short course I ran for PhD and post-doctoral researchers at Cranfield University in 2013.